aionnetwork/aion-docs/community/tool-list.md

 #### [Ledger](https://www.ledger.com/)

-Protect your crypto assets with the most popular hardware wallet in the market
+Protect your crypto assets with the most popular hardware wallet in the market.

 #### [WandX](https://www.wandx.co/)
 The WandX desktop app is a decentralized token trading platform on Ethereum and NEO blockchains for ERC20 and NEP5 tokens respectively, all with a wallet built in.